-- Connect with friends and family.
-If you can't do it in person, Covid-19 has at least taught us all to be more technologically savvy. - Do the things you love e.g. exercise, do some art, social clubs or study.
-There are also groups for introverts and shy people. - Try mindfulness, meditation or yoga it will help calm your mind and anxiety about meeting new people and trying new things. - Get involved in your community there are always different things going on e.g. community gardens, helping with the elderly. - Nature therapy find a walking or camping group.
+- Connect- with friends and family. - Do the things you love e.g. exercise, art, social clubs or study. - Try mindfulness, meditation or yoga it will help calm your mind and anxiety about meeting new people and trying new things. - Get involved in your community- there are always different things going on e.g. community gardens. - Nature therapy find a walking or camping group.
 Nature is known to have therapeutic and calming properties - Volunteer helping others is a great way to help yourself feel more connected. - Adopt or borrow a pet pets are great companions.
-Walking a dog will also help you meet people and comfort you when alone. - Get support If loneliness and social isolation are causing you distress, you should discuss your concerns with someone you trust or your GP.
+Walking a dog will also help you meet people and comfort you when alone. - Get support If loneliness and social isolation are causing you distress, you should discuss your concerns with your CF care team or your GP.
 CFWA are also available to provide support or ideas around how to connect.